Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 Internal and External Applicants

-Application Eligibility: Applications will be accepted from students who have successfully completed all of the program requirements and/or are within 32 or fewer credits from undergraduate degree completion.
+Application Eligibility: Applications will be accepted from students who have successfully completed all of the program prerequisite requirements or are within 6 or fewer credits from undergraduate degree completion no later than May in the year prior to entry.
 All prerequisite courses and requirements are posted on the DPT program website.
+Any student with graduate level credits must meet the graduate level standards of C+ or better in courses and an overall GPA of 3.20 or higher.

 Application Deadlines: Both internal and external students can apply through the Quinnipiac University Office of Graduate Admissions.
 Internal candidates can apply by September 15 and external candidates can apply by October 15.